-If a trans employee approaches their manager in relation to gender identity or expression matters the manager should advise them of the role of the Equality Office in coordinating changes to all necessary records and that the office is available to provide advice and support in relation to matters covered by this Policy and Guidelines (the services of the Equality Office is also available to managers).
-Managers should also advise trans employees of the availability of the LGBT+ Staff Network and Staff Support Services who can also provide advice and support (Please see page 10, 3.0 Useful internal contacts and other agencies).
-Managers and employees can contact the Equality Office for advice and support in relation to matters covered by this Policy and Guidelines.
+If a trans employee approaches their manager in relation to gender identity or expression matters the manager should advise them of the role of the Equality, diversity and Inclusion Office in coordinating changes to all necessary records and that the office is available to provide advice and support in relation to matters covered by this Policy and Guidelines (the services of the Equality, Diversity and Inclusion Office is also available to managers).
+Managers should also advise trans employees of the availability of the LGBT+ Staff Network and Staff Support Services who can also provide advice and support (Please see page 13, 3.0 Useful internal contacts and other agencies).
+Managers and employees can contact the Equality, Diversity and Inclusion Office for advice and support in relation to matters covered by this Policy and Guidelines.